computer-science-engineering/learning-computer-science/src/EducativeIo/GrokkingTheSystemDesignInterview/02-SystemDesignProblems/Instagram/readme.md

     - Append auto-incrementing ID from a key-generating d/b.
   - Shard number for a photo can be obtained using `PhotoID % 10`.
 - Size of PhotoID

-    ```text
-    If epoch time starts today, required number of bits to store number of seconds for next 50 years:
-    86400 sec/day * 365 days/year * 50 years = 1.6 B seconds
+  - If epoch time starts today, required number of bits to store number of seconds for next 50 years =  `86400 sec/day * 365 days/year * 50 years = 1.6 B seconds`
-    Number of bits needed to store 1.6 B seconds = 31.
+  - Number of bits needed to store 1.6 B seconds = 31.
-    Given expected photos/sec = 23, number of bits needed for storing auto-incremented sequence = 9.
+  - Given expected photos/sec = 23, number of bits needed for storing auto-incremented sequence = 9.
-    So, every second, we can store 2^9 = 512 new photos.
+  - So, every second, we can store 2^9 = 512 new photos.
-    Auto-incrementing sequence can be reset every second.
+  - Auto-incrementing sequence can be reset every second.
-    ```

 ## Cache and Load balancing